StratifyLabs/StratifyBlog/content/device/2021-04-29-10-Cpp-Advantages-over-C-in-Embedded-Systems.md

   int write(const void * buffer, int nbyte);
 private:
   void * m_object;

+  //only this class can access this method int read_internal(void * buffer, int nbyte);

 }
 ```

+You will notice the use of `public` and `private` keywords allow you to control which variables and methods are accessible outside the scope of `Logic`.
+This type of selective access is much easier in C++ than C (you have to use `static` file scoping).

 Namespaces are a way of creating a scope without creating a class.
 These are great for large projects or frameworks to ensure there are no naming collisions.